-You want to first start with very salted water for your pasta.
+- Start with very salted water for your pasta.
 Don’t cook the pasta all the way through in the water.
-Instead, drain it when it still has a little bite, making sure to save a cup of the pasta water.
+Instead, drain it when it still has a little bite, making sure to reserve a cup of the pasta water.

-I hope you find the time to make this sauce one day and be sure to let us know how it turned out! 😀Print
+I hope you find the time to make this sauce one day and be sure to let us know how it turned out! 😀

 A slow simmered, full bodied Italian meat sauce that can be enjoyed on top of tagliatelle pasta or as the main sauce in lasagna alla Bolognese.

 - 2 Tablespoons Organic Butter

 - 4 oz.
 Pancetta, cut into ¼-inch pieces (⅔ cup)